 - 2 tbsp dried bonito flakes shaved katsuobushi

-Boil water in a large pot and cook the ramen noodles.
+- Boil water in a large pot and cook the ramen noodles.
 Once cooked, drain the water and set the noodles aside.

-Add the pork and once it is cooked add the vegetables.
+- When the pan starts to smoke, add the pork and once it is cooked add the vegetables.

 - Cover the meat and vegetables with cooked and browned noodle in order to steam cook the vegetables underneath.

 - When the volume of the vegetables sink, stir and fry to combine noodle, vegetables, and pork for a few minutes.

 - Pour over the sauce and mix it in over high heat for 30 seconds.

 - Trun the heat off, serve the noodle on a plate.